*** ROADWORK NOTICE posted 3-26-2025 ****

 Meeting was held at the Library.
 Thanks to those who attended.
-Draft minutes are available in the "File downloads" section of this website (click on File Downloads on top menu and scroll down to "2024 Meeting Minutes).
-LOTS of great information and Committee updates, so please take a look if you have time.
+Draft minutes are available in the "File downloads" section of this website (click on File Downloads on top menu and scroll down).
+Good discussions, so please take a look if you have time.
 If anyone has any corrections/changes, please send to the board's email bata.hoa@gmail.com prior to the next monthly board meeting.
-Minutes will be finalized at the next meeting.
-Minutes of the June meeting were finalized by motion of the board and final version has been posted.
-Thanks extended to those who submitted corrections.
+Minutes of the monthly Board meeting will be finalized at the next meeting.
+Minutes of the previous meeting were finalized by motion of the board and final version has been posted.

-*** ROAD WORK *** (see also the Roadwork page on the menu above.)
+*** ROAD WORK *** (see also the Roadwork update in the latest minutes.)

 *** COMMITTEES – Committees continue to be open to anyone who is interested in joining.
 You can be part of the process a little or a lot, it's up to you.
 If you are interested, please email the Board at bata.hoa@gmail.com.
 Your email will be sent to the committee chairperson.